 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Boron is LIKELY SAFE for pregnant and breast-feeding women age 19-50 when used in doses less that 20 mg per day.
+Special precautions & warnings:Pregnancy and breast-feeding: Boron is LIKELY SAFE for pregnant and breast-feeding women age 19-50 when used in doses less than 20 mg per day.
 Pregnant and breast-feeding women age 14 to 18 should not take more than 17 mg per day.
 Taking boron by mouth in high doses is POSSIBLY UNSAFE while pregnant and breast feeding.
-Higher amounts may be harmful and should not be used by pregnant women because it has been linked to birth defects.
+Higher amounts may be harmful and should not be used by pregnant women because it has been linked lower birth weights and birth defects.
 Intravaginal boric acid has been associated with a 2.7-to 2.8-fold increased risk of birth defects when used during the first 4 months of pregnancy.